Eviction Process in Nevada (Ultimate Landlord Guide)

 If the tenant does appear before the judge in the court, you will have a proper eviction hearing.
 As the landlord, it is important that you prepare your evidence and statement ahead of time in order to ensure the judge rules in your favor when you appear in court.

-The landlord or the tenant may request a five day continuance from the court.
+The landlord or tenants may request a five day continuance from the court.
 The tenant may be given a continuance up to thirty days if that is the time needed to gather a witness to speak on their behalf.

 At the end of the hearing, if the judge rules in favor of the landlord, then an order for removal will be issued, continuing the process of eviction.
 Tenants have 10 days after the ruling to appeal it.